Neural-network methods for two-dimensional finite-source reflector design: Numerical examples

 \defineproblem{D}{} In the previous examples, we utilized problems with a known ground-truth reflector.
 In practice, however, such a reflector is typically unavailable, making it uncertain whether a solution exists.
 For this example, we consider a problem without a known ground-truth reflector.
 Specifically, we use the same source distribution as in \problemref{A} but adopt a uniform far-field target distribution.

-We conduct experiments analogous to those in \problemref{C}, applying both the neural network and deconvolution methods to this problem and comparing their performance across different values of the height constraint $h_{\min}$.
+We conduct experiments analogous to those in \problemref{C}, applying both the neural-network and deconvolution methods to this problem and comparing their performance across different values of the height constraint $h_{\min}$.
 The neural network incorporates the height constraint Eq.~\eqref{eq:height-penalty}, while the deconvolution method initializes the reflector height such that its minimum is at $h_{\min}$.
-All other parameters, including the 64-sample grid in the far-field target domain $\Sigma$, the multilayer perceptron with two hidden layers of 24 nodes each using a squared hyperbolic tangent activation function, and the deconvolution method's learning rate of $\eta = 0.5$, remain consistent with previous examples.
+The MLP architecture and deconvolution learning rate match those of \problemref{A}, but we use a denser 127-sample grid in the far-field target domain $\Sigma$ to resolve the uniform target.

 The results are presented in Figure~\ref{fig:example-d-results}.
 We can see that the performance of both methods is generally much worse than in previous examples, which is to be expected as the target distribution used here is likely physically unattainable.
-Here, for the first time, the deconvolution method slightly outperforms the neural network for smaller values of $h_{\min}$, though the difference is small, and the speed of the neural network method is still much greater (the same order-of-magnitude as in \problemref{A}).
-When we increase the height, the neural network method starts performing better again, though the difference between both methods remains relatively small.
+Here, for the first time, the deconvolution method slightly outperforms the neural network for smaller values of $h_{\min}$, though the difference is small, and the speed of the neural-network method is still much greater (the same order of magnitude as in \problemref{A}).
+When we increase the height, the neural-network method starts performing better again, though the difference between both methods remains relatively small.
 This is likely the result of both methods already being close to the optimal error achievable by a reflector at that height.